 Parachute & Hammer Pants

 Parachute and Hammer pants, popularized by MC Hammer, were a defining look.
 They offered a unique and comfortable alternative to traditional denim jeans.
-These pants were characterized by their baggy fit and distinctive cinched ankles, which made them particularly popular among dancers and performers.
+Parachute pants were characterized by their baggy fit and distinctive cinched ankles, which made them particularly popular among dancers and performers.

 T-shirts